juan871003/juan871003.github.io/README.md

 - **Template Repository**: [sproogen/modern-resume-theme](https://github.com/sproogen/modern-resume-theme)
 - **Template Creator**: [James Grant](https://github.com/sproogen)

-A huge thank you to James for creating such a clean, professional, and easy-to-customize resume template! 🙏
+A huge thank you to James for creating such a clean, professional, and easy-to-customise CV template! 🙏

 ## 🛠️ Built With